YangPeiYuan/RobotSim_Imitate/en/index.md

 		![Image](../image/RobotSim_Range_Color.png)
 		- Choose **Materials** and drag to **Element**

-	- Likewise, build the inner limitation of the robot
+	- Likewise, we can build the inner limitation of the robot
 		![Image](../image/RobotSim_Add_Limit_Sphere.png)